 Adding pure MCT oil during your day can assist you to make the ketosis transition easily, while also providing constant energy.

 Coconut oil tastes great on its own and is a super simple way of topping up your fat intake.

 It’s also excellent to cook with since it has a high flash point and a light taste.

 If exercising or weight training try combining coconut oil to a smoothie, pre-workout shake, or keto snack.

 For a quick rich dessert or post workout keto snack, melt some coconut oil with some water, and mix with your preferred whey protein for an easy hit of healthy fats!

 Remember supplements are to help support you during your keto-adaptation phase and help you in the long term.

-Join our mailing list and get free access to the latest news and updates from our team
+Sign up to our mailing list today and get free access to a Ketogenic Diet Meal Plan plus the latest news and updates from our team

-Straight to your inbox
+Straight to your inbox!